 Peppers (Capsicum annuum) belong to the Solanaceae family, as do tomatoes and potatoes.
 Christopher Columbus found these plants growing in the New World and brought them back to Europe.
-He named them peppers because he mistakenly believed they were related to the plants that yielded the bigbly prize the plants that yielded the highly prized peppercorn.
+He named them peppers because he mistakenly believed they were related to the plants that yielded the highly prized peppercorn.